hfboyce/tableau_course/activities/activity2.md

 1\.
 Create a new Dashboard page.
 2\.
 Convert Dashboard **Size** to automatic.
 3\.
 From the google drive, download this       [image](https://drive.google.com/file/d/10JhxST9v0axsBmKJ4ZR64lVicv8XQyTN/view?usp=sharing) and add it to your dashboard.
-I recommend to"fit the image"" to the outline.
+I recommend to "fit the image" to the outline.
 4\.
 Add the scatterplot,the heatmap and both of the histograms to your dashboard.
 5\.
 Create a sex filters for the scatterplot that is in the style of dropdown and you can select multiple categories.
 - Adjust this filter so it works for all the plots.
-6. Create a bodymass filter, that only works on the 2 histograms.
+6\.
+Create a bodymass filter, that only works on the 2 histograms.

 7\.
 Create a text box with your Dashboard title and have it "Float" over the image.